puppetlabs/trapperkeeper/documentation/Built-in-Configuration-Service.md

    * `.json` files
    * `.properties` files

-The configuration service will then parse the config file(s) into memory as a nested map; e.g., the section headers from an `.ini` file would become the top-level keys of the map, and the values will be maps containing the individual setting names and values from that section of the ini file.
+The configuration service will then parse the config file(s.md) into memory as a nested map; e.g., the section headers from an `.ini` file would become the top-level keys of the map, and the values will be maps containing the individual setting names and values from that section of the ini file.
 (If using `.edn`, `.conf`, or `.json`, you can control the nesting of the map more explicitly.)

 Here's the protocol for the configuration service: